April 3

 Do I really need a mic preamp?

-Does an SM7B need phantom power?
+Does the Shure SM7B need phantom power?

 Tags